buildtesters/buildtest/docs/writing_buildspecs/performance_checks.rst

    .. command-output:: buildtest build -b tutorials/metrics/metrics_with_regex_type.yml

-Upon completion, lets take a look at the metrics for this test, we can see this by running ``buildtest inspect query``
+Upon completion, lets take a look at the metrics for this test, we can see this by running ``buildtest inspect query`` which shows the name of captured metrics and its corresponding values.

 .. dropdown:: ``buildtest inspect query metric_regex_example_with_re``